maehrlich1/microhabSel_LC-WGS/markdowns/variantCalling.md

 -doMaf 1 (calculate MAF. use 1 just because Therkildsen uses it, could also do 2, a combination of both or even add 8)

--doCounts 1 (required for doDepth and dumpCounts)
+-doCounts 1 (required for -setMaxDepth)

--dumpCounts 1 (prints overall depth per locus - maybe use for fine-tuning parameters?!)

--doDepth 1 (gives depth distribution for every sample)

 ## Filters:

--setMinDepth (think about it, maybe use depth distribution?)
+**NOT** -setMinDepth (think about it, maybe use depth distribution?
+Probably not necessary since I have minInd which already sets a lower bound!)

--setMaxDepth (think about it. depth distribution??)
+-setMaxDepth (Use depth distribution. +2 s.d. probably)

--minInd (think about it)
+-minInd (This already defines the minDepth since there is 1 read per ind.
+Use depth distribution to define?)

 -minQ (probably 20)